 Rickshaw drivers will also charge you more than locals, hard to know what’s the right fee as it depends on the ride.
 However, often they will offer you to take you to “shopping malls”, which are usually particular shops along busy shopping streets where they get a commission.

-Where to stay, the best hotels in Delhi
+Where to stay in Delhi, a choice of some of the best hotels in Delhi